 Given the situation we find ourselves in, the above numbers are obviously subject to change.
 That said, they do demonstrate ample ability for the company to reduce its debt burden.
 I note the company has circa $1,900m due over the next two years, around $900m of which is due this year.

 Longer-term, I’d like to see Molson reduce debt to under 3x EBITDA.
-At that level, it would almost certainly get a boost to its current credit rating, which is just within the investment grade level.
+At that level, the firm would almost certainly get a boost to its current credit rating, which is just within the investment grade level.
 With 2020 EBITDA estimated to come in at around $2,100m (pre-COVID-19), that implies net debt of around $6,250m or so.
 It can achieve this within the next three years.

 The first issue worries me a little more, but is also mitigated by the current valuation.
-I mean the company sold around 93m hectoliters of drink last year.
+I mean, the company sold around 93m hectoliters of drink last year.
 That was around 4% lower than it managed in 2018.
 At the same time, it managed to offset that by raising its prices and/or selling a higher proportion of more expensive products.
 Cost reduction efforts have also helped shore up underlying profits.
 The overall result is stagnation, which isn’t a particularly bad outlook at 9.5x underlying earnings.

-If you enjoyed this article please hit the “heart” button below.
-This gives me a rough indication as to what kind of content is popular.
-If you would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
+If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!